Experience Cow Hugging and Sustainable Farming at Dimple Farm in East Yorkshire, UK

 She added, “It was impossible to live like that.
 There was no future.”
 In January 2022, they decided to diversify their sources of dairy and cheese production, and sold their herd except for five cows.

 “She was a friend to us with her friendly, easy-going nature,” Wilson said.
-“We thought we could try hugging cows, just to make a little extra money, with our plan to conserve the environment and also get people involved in what we were doing here,” she said.
+“We thought we might try hugging cows, just to make a little extra money, with our plan to conserve the environment and also get people involved in what we were doing here,” she said.

 This experience, which also includes educational activities on environmental conservation and sustainable agriculture, attracts couples, families and cow lovers from all over the country.